 Let the soft waves of the Caribbean wash your worries away.

 Here’s a list of the top beaches to relax in Puerto Rico:

 La Poza del Obispo

 Keep in mind that while there is a spacious parking lot, there are no businesses around, so you will have to bring your supplies for a day of sunbathing and swimming.

 Situated in the northern town of Isabela, this beach is locally known as "Cueva de las Golondrinas" (and which is different than the Cueva de las Golondrinas in Manatí).
 There are no facilities on the beach, so you will have to bring everything you need for a beach day.
-The lush vegetation that covers the cliffs contrasts with the turquoise waves that crash on the shore, providing a serene setting for unwinding.
+The lush vegetation covering the cliffs contrasts with the turquoise waves that crash on the shore, providing a serene setting for unwinding.

 Popular, yet never crowded, you can find Playa Caracas (formerly Red Beach) on the island of Vieques.
 It is one of the beaches with easy access inside the National Wildlife refuge in Vieques and it boasts some of the most astonishing scenery on the island, with dramatic rock formations carpeted by lush vegetation.

 Isla Caja de Muertos